 HOW WE BEGAN

-We started work on this documentary about six years ago with the filming of the graceful dance of a tiny girl, four years old at the time, called la Triana.
-Since then, for financial reasons we have been proceeding slowly - slowly but steadily.
-Any time we get money, we shoot; when we don't have money, we stop shooting and start looking for money!
+We started work on this documentary in 2014 with the filming of the graceful dance of a tiny girl, four years old at the time, called la Triana (Triana Jero).
+Since then, we have proceeded slowly: any time we got money, we shot.
+When we didn't have money, we stopped shooting and started looking for money!

-The performances we have shot include some of the best stars of traditional flamenco - because traditional flamenco is what interests us in this documentary: dancer Antonio el Pipa, singer-cantaor the late Manuel Agujetas (often simply called Agujetas), guitarist Diego del Morao, dancer María del Mar Moreno, singer-cantaora la Macanita, and many others including our associate director Antonio de la Malena.
+The performances include some of the best stars of traditional flamenco: dancer Antonio el Pipa, singer-cantaor the late Manuel Agujetas ("the" Agujetas), guitarist Diego del Morao, dancer María del Mar Moreno, singer-cantaora la Macanita, and many others including our associate director and narrator, singer-cantaor Antonio de la Malena.

-In September of 2017, supported by a new grant from MAW (Media Art Works), we continued shooting.
-For one important scene, guitarist Niño Jero, el Periquín played us a solo.
+In September of 2017, supported by a new grant from MAW (Media Art Works), guitarist Niño Jero el Periquín played us a lively and wonderful solo.
 In addition, we shot the singer/cantaora Tía Juana la del Pipa - a woman with a wonderful, rich voice and a very strong presentation.
-She sang in an old-style farm workers quarters, while her companions beat out the rhythm, the compás, on a table top.
-The location was lent to us by the Bodega Gonzalez-Byass, maker of fino (and other) wine, a specialty of Jerez. ¡Olé Gonzalez Byass!
+For both, we used a location in a vineyard lent to us by Bodega Gonzalez-Byass, maker of fino (and other) wine, a specialty of Jerez. ¡Olé Gonzalez Byass!